 2017.
 Just when we thought things were getting busy, Sue took the whole thing up a gear.
 In 2017 there were 2 sell out events, our first Achievement evening, we published a book of amazing business stories, registered members hit 100 (and kept rising), the start of the Jelly Baby monthly meet ups, version 2 of the website, a Christmas video and a Christmas concert for Homestart, some socials, the main Facebook group membership passed 3500 members… and at some point we took a breath!
 Then Enfield Businesses started and the umbrella group of The Businesses Community was formed.

 2018 started with another amazing business event and all aspects of the community are growing.
-We’ve just upgraded the website to offer even more functionality for our registered members (including a shop that makes #ShopLocal even easier for people) so that we can keep helping them tell other businesses, the community and new customers what they do.
-Plans are already in place for another WooHoo celebration evening in June, more networking events, BizCom magazine is now on it’s 5th edition and a host of other ideas – including TBC Masterclasses which started in November 2018!
+We’ve just upgraded the website to offer even more functionality for our members (including a shop that makes #ShopLocal even easier for people) so that we can keep helping them tell other businesses, the community and new customers what they do.
+Plans are already in place for another WooHoo celebration evening in June, with even more networking events.

 Ready to be part of this story… find out about joining![/column] [/row]